MrAirspace/aircraft-flight-schedules/README.md

 See the [Releases](https://github.com/MrAirspace/aircraft-flight-logs/releases) section of this repository for a parquet/tar/zip file with the flights per aircraft, per quarter of a year

+# How to Load the Dataset?
+The parquet filetype has been selected to keep flights data manageable in terms of size and processing/loading times.
+Each quarter features approx. 10 million flights and 500,000 aircraft, which in csv format would total approx. 3 GB.
+Hence the selection of a parquet filetype, which stays below 1 GB.
+Loading a parquet file is very straightforward with python:

+`df = pandas.read_parquet('2024_Q1.parquet')`

+Furthermore, to check the parquet dataset without python, you can use tools like [ParquetViewer](https://github.com/mukunku/ParquetViewer) which feature a user interface/GUI and can be installed on Windows as exe.

 # Data Timeframes
 The data is published per quarter of a year.
 The 4 quarters of each year feature some overlap to ensure no flights are incomplete (not cut in half).